 The Commission on Human Rights strives to ensure that women are able to live free from discrimination and harassment in their home, at work, or when enjoying public accommodations like restaurants and public transportation in New York City.

 Women in NYC can contact the NYC Commission on Human Rights if they experience harassment or discrimination by dialing 311 and asking for the Commission on Human Rights or by calling the Commission's infoline directly at (212) 416-0197.

-READ: Op-Ed on Women's Protections from Commissioner Malalis
+READ: Op-Ed on Women's Protections from former Commissioner Carmelyn P. Malalis

 Street, Work Harassment Fact Sheet

 Women in New York City deserve to live and work safely and free from discrimination.
 The Commission's latest fact sheet tackles an issue that disproportionately affects women; street harassment and harassment on the job.

 Download this brochure for a detailed look at protections for women under the City Human Rights Law, including pregnancy, caregiver, status as a survivor of domestic violence, sexism, and the presence of children.Check out our Women’s Rights timeline, highlighting protections added to the NYC Human Rights Law to address issues that disproportionately affect women.